 Hi Frugalistas!
 I’m always on the lookout for new places to visit.
 I’m also always on the lookout for places that are great value for money.
 If they are free I’m even more interested.
 Fortunately on my last trip to Paris I found three free museums in Paris that I know you’ll love.
 Three free Paris museums you definitely need to visit on your next trip.
+This post is updated and correct as at August 2019.

 You may have already heard of the Musee Carnavalet.
 If you’ve spent time exploring the Marais you may have walked past or explored its grounds.
 But did you know it was a free museum?
 Did you go inside?